zepben/evolve-tutorials/tutorials/python_sdk.md

     print(battery)

 ### Connecting to a Server
 It is also possible to interact, create or delete objects in a server.
-First, a connection with set server must be established.
+First, a connection with a set server must be established.
 The following snippet showcases one way of establishing a connection with the [EWB Server](https://zepben.github.io/evolve/docs/energy-workbench-server/2.8.0).

     from zepben.evolve import connect, SyncNetworkConsumerClient